 Glassine paper is a super-smooth, heavily compressed, thin, translucent paper made with very refined pulp that can be used to protect the surface of dry media artworks from smudging during storage, shipping or in books.
-It is found interleaved between sheets in Daler Rowney Ingres, Sennelier Pastel paper and Clairefontaine Ingres spiral pads, where work is likely to be kept indefinitely, and so benefits from the protection glassine offers.
+It is sometimes called crystal paper.
+It is found interleaved between sheets in pads of: Daler Rowney Ingres, Sennelier Pastel paper, Pastelmat, Clairefontaine Ingres spiral pads, Canson Mi-Tientes spiral pads, where work is likely to be kept indefinitely, and so benefits from the protection glassine offers.
 It is not usually found in glued pads, where sheets are most likely to be removed once work is finished (although the Sennelier card pad is an exception).
 Resistant to grease, air and water, it is acid-free to ensure archival protection.
 Although newsprint may seem smooth enough to do the same job, it is not archival, so not a good alternative for long-term storage and both newsprint and tissue paper attract pastel particles more readily than glassine.

 The importance of framing pastel works

 Pastel is one of the more stable of the painting mediums, not changing as it ages – it does not contain any binders that are susceptible to yellowing and the surface will not crack as it dries.
 However, it can have a fragile surface, so it is important to protect it behind glass in order to keep the surface from being disturbed and shield it from dust.
 Mounting pastel paper to a board using acid free double sided tape can make it easier to keep the work flat.
 A mount will prevent the glass from touching the surface of the painting, which can stop condensation or temperature changes causing the paper to wrinkle, or stick to the glass.

 Pastel Paper Comparison Table